jyhong836/jyhong.gitlab.io/content/project/healthcare/index.md

 ---

-We aim to early detect and treat dementia diseases, which is hard to notice and treat, through user-friendly and trustworthy AI agents.
+We aim to early detect and intervene dementia diseases leveraging the power of (Generative) AI.